vudh1/Search_Engine_Website/README.md

 # Resource Requirements

-- If you want to update index, add **DEV** folder inside the folder containing all files or use crawler program
+- If you want to update index, compress the file from https://drive.google.com/file/d/1vBJof00Hl4F8bi7Nu236BLBuZE7T0zD7/view?usp=sharing and add **DEV** folder inside the folder containing all files or use crawler program

 - Crawler program is at https://github.com/danielvu2810/Python_Crawler